-CHICAGO (WLS) -- One man died and another suffered non-life-threatening injuries in a four-vehicle crash on the inbound Kennedy Expressway near Harlem Avenue on Chicago's Northwest Side.
+CHICAGO (WLS) -- A man who was killed in four-vehicle crash on the inbound Kennedy Expressway near Harlem Avenue on Chicago's Northwest Side has been identified.

 The impact of the collision forced the Ford pickup into a blue 2016 Chevrolet Cruze.
 The Chevrolet was then forced into a purple 1993 Ford Explorer.
 The pickup, the Cruze and the Explorer were all stopped at the time of the crash.

-The 42-year-old Chicago man driving the Cruze was transported to Presence Resurrection Medical Center.
-His injuries were not life-threatening.
+The 42-year-old man who was driving the Cruze was taken to Presence Resurrection Medical Center with non-life threatening injuries, police said.

 Investigators are looking into what caused the crash.
 All lanes of the inbound Kennedy were temporarily blocked for the investigation.

 Sun-Times Media Wire contributed to this report.